The Soldier's Details

 When George returned to WA he spent time convalescing at Lady Mitchell, Cottesloe.
 Please go to Lady Mitchell.

-In 1946 George married Emma Amanda Stremple and it is thought they had two children.
+In 1946 George married Emma Amanda Stempel they had two children Georgina and Helen (who married Colin Hunter).

 George Hancock died 19th October 1995 at the age of 95 years.